codacy-acme/repository-follower/README.md

-# Codacy Integration Helper
+# Codacy Repository Follower

 ## Overview

-The Codacy Integration Helper is a Python script designed to automate the process of following repositories in Codacy.
+The Codacy Repository Follower is a Python script designed to automate the process of following repositories in Codacy.
 It uses the Codacy API to list all repositories in a specified organization and then follows each repository, streamlining the setup process for large organizations or projects with numerous repositories.

 ## Features